Sharvani23/Sharvani23/README.md

 - 👋 Hi, I’m @Sharvani23
 - 👀 I’m interested in artificial intelligence
 - 🌱 I’m currently learning artificial intelligrnce and meachine learning
-- 💞️ I’m looking to collaborate on projrcts based on applications of AI and ML
+- 💞️ I’m looking to collaborate on projects based on applications of AI and ML

 <!---